 - General digital marketing copy

-I don’t recommend using these tools to try and write entire blog posts, unless you want to insult your audience's intelligence.
+I don’t recommend using these tools to try and write entire blog posts unless you want to insult your audience's intelligence.
 While it’s possible to put together a post based on some prompts and headlines, it still takes some time to form a coherent article.
-And even if you managed to splice together multiple AI-generated sections of content writing, the results are always, always boring, lifeless, and lacking in any kind of soul.
+And even if you managed to splice together multiple sections of content writing, the results are always, always boring, lifeless, and lacking in any kind of soul.

 Your use cases come down to your goals and aspirations.

-If you’re okay with publishing lacklustre blog posts just to get content out there, you might save yourself the hassle of writing.
+If you’re okay with publishing lackluster blog posts just to get content out there, you might save yourself the hassle of writing.
 It’s unlikely you will save much time but if you don’t want to write, this is an option.

 If you’re okay with your articles sounding like a rehash of all of the other content on the internet, which it essentially will be, then go for it.

 Keep in mind that GTP-3 creates content based on scraped data that exists on the internet already.
 It can’t really come up with anything original apart from the arrangement of text on a page.
 Sure, your AI-Generated content will pass plagiarism checks but it won't win prizes for originality.
 If you’re using it for purely informational marketing copy, blog posts, or filler content for Ecommerce stores, then it will work fine with some editing.
 But don’t expect it to replace good copywriting, scriptwriters, creative storytellers, or just good, insightful, and thoughtful blogging.

 Then you need to keep in mind that while AI copywriting tools use machine learning and as a result, are growing smarter.
 But so is Google.
 And Google’s algorithm keeps getting better at detecting anomalies, plagiarism, and mass-produced, low-quality content.
-It's likely Google has already put checks in place to try and catch content that is obviously built using AI?
+It's likely Google has already put checks in place to identify AI-generated content.